This recipe is based on an urban legend.

 It goes something like this: A woman enjoys a cookie at a restaurant and asks the server for the recipe.
 The server says the recipe will cost two fifty, so the woman says “Great! put it on my tab.”
 A few months later she receives her credit card statement and sees that the two fifty was actually $250.
 She then calls the store (which is supposed to be Neiman Marcus) and asks them to remove the charge.
 They won’t, so in retribution the lady shares the recipe with everyone she knows and tells others to do the same.
 This story is a well-known urban legend and Neiman Marcus has since released their own recipe.
 But all that aside, it’s still a good cookie recipe.

-Unusual elements include ground oats and grated Hershey’s milk chocolate.
+Unusual elements in the Neiman Marcus Cookies include ground oats and grated Hershey’s milk chocolate.
 Below is a photo I took a while back when I made the cookies using ground up butterscotch chips instead of milk chocolate.
 The picture at the top is what the cookies usually look like when made according to the recipe.
 Another fun thing you can do with these cookies is make them as minis.
 Check out the updates in the recipe if you’re interested in seeing how to make the cookies as minis, normal size cookies or large.

 UPDATE: I have recently updated this recipe to include directions for large size cookies, regular size cookies and “minis”.
 My personal favorites right now are the minis.
 If making the mini version, you may want to halve or even quarter this recipe.
 Another thing about these cookies is that they are pretty sweet and really need those nuts.
 The nuts balance out the sweetness from the sugar.